-As stated in our previous blog posts on professional greetings and business voicemail greetings, voicemails are simple, easy, and can leave a positive impression on callers.
-Even if you are unable to answer a customer’s call, they can still be left with a positive impression thanks to the voicemail greeting they receive.
-A high quality voicemail greeting can help improve your business’s credibility and demonstrates your competency, which is often the first step towards developing a successful business relationship.
+For businesses, a high-quality voicemail greeting can help improve your business’s credibility and demonstrates your competency, which is often the first step towards developing a successful business relationship.
+For other professionals, a voicemail greeting can set the tone for how your colleagues, clients, and customers perceive you and your company.
 Therefore, it's important to know what to include in your voicemail greeting to keep callers on the line and encourage them to leave a message after the beep.

-As remote work continues to grow during the COVID-19 pandemic, having a high quality voicemail greeting is more important than ever.
-With that in mind, this blog post will list the 5 best voicemail greeting examples that can help you create a positive first impression for you and your business.
+As remote work continues to grow during the COVID-19 pandemic, having a high-quality voicemail greeting is more important than ever.
+With that in mind, below are 5 great voicemail greeting examples that can help you create a positive first impression for you and your business.

 5 Examples of Voicemail Greetings

-The effectiveness and importance of a professional voicemail cannot be understated.
-The best voicemail greetings are between 4 and 8 seconds, anything over 10 seconds can cause the listener to lose interest, especially if they’re in a hurry to leave a message.
-With that in mind, here’s 5 of our favourite voicemail greetings that aren’t too long and will leave a positive impression on callers.
+Consider these examples of voicemail greetings for maximum impact.
+The best voicemail greetings are between 4 and 8 seconds.
+Anything over 10 seconds can cause the listener to lose interest, especially if they’re in a hurry to leave a message.

 Hi, you’ve reached [your name].
 Thanks for calling.
 I can’t answer your call at the moment, however if you leave your name, number and message, I’ll get back to you as soon I can.

 There’s nothing wrong with this classic style of voicemail greeting.
 It’s short, sharp, and to the point.
 While it might seem rushed, it states all necessary information the caller needs to include and avoids any irrelevant details the caller doesn’t need at that point in time.